 The iGaming industry continues to experience remarkable growth, presenting significant opportunities for advertisers.
-As of April 2024, the global casinos and online gambling market reached a size of $305.8 billion.
+The global online gambling market reached $117.5 billion in 2025 and is projected to grow to $186.58 billion by 2029, reflecting a CAGR of 12.3%.
 This expansion is driven by technological advancements, increased mobile usage, and evolving regulations.

-The number of players is also impressive: The number of global video game players is estimated to be around 3.32 billion in 2024).
+The number of players is also impressive: the global video game player base expanded to approximately 3.6 billion in 2025.
 While not all video game players participate in iGaming, a significant portion is expected to contribute to the iGaming audience.

-The iGaming industry has welcomed the ‘mobile-first’ approach: Mobile devices remain the dominant platform for online gambling.
-The global mobile gambling market was valued at $74.5 million in 2024 and is projected to reach $82.84 million in 2025, with a compound annual growth rate (CAGR) of 11.2% expected between 2025 and 2034 .
+The iGaming industry has welcomed the “mobile-first” approach: mobile devices remain the dominant platform for online gambling.
+Mobile and tablet platforms captured 53.65% of online gambling revenue share in 2025 and are projected to grow at a compound annual growth rate (CAGR) of 13.65% through 2031.
 This highlights the critical importance of mobile ad placements.

 Still not convinced?
-Check this out: While specific 2025 iGaming ad spend forecasts are not yet available, the overall mobile ad spend is projected to reach $798.7 billion in 2025.
+Check this out: global mobile ad spend is projected to surpass $800 billion in 2026.
 Given the strong mobile penetration in iGaming, a significant portion of advertising budgets will likely be allocated to this channel.

 What is iGaming?